kokaks/parkaway/README.md

-# Yerevan Smart Parking Recommender
+# Parkaway (Smart Parking Recommender for Kentron District in Yerevan, Armenia)

 A Flask + Leaflet.js web app that turns your original Folium/OSMnx script into a live, interactive parking dashboard for Kentron, Yerevan.